PaulienVa/documentation-as-code/presentation.md

     ]
    .cons[
 - Bad search
-- Far, far away from the code base
+- Far, far away from the codebase
  ]
 ]
 --